Best Value Faucets

 BBB accredited

-Despite our panel's emphasis on technology this year, there is little doubt that Rubinet stands out not for its advanced techno-wizardry (which is good but not cutting-edge) but for its design acumen.
+Despite our panel's emphasis on technology this year, there is little doubt that Rubinet stands out not for its advanced techno-wizardry but for its design acumen.

 The Rubinet (Rubi-NAY) Faucet Company was formed in 1981 in Ontario.
-It is a quiet company that designs, assembles, and finishes striking and sometimes unique sink faucets, shower assemblies, and coordinating accessories in Canada but does so with little fanfare.
+It is a quiet company that designs, assembles, and finishes striking and sometimes unique sink faucets, shower assemblies, and coordinating accessories in Canada with little fanfare.

 All but the Jasmin collection include kitchen and bath faucets, tub fillers, shower assemblies, and coordinating accessories.
 (The Jasmin collection does not include kitchen faucets.)

 Finishing is done in Canada to order.
-This gives the company a great deal of flexibility in its finishes making its stunning variety of finishes possible.
-The company lists 22 standard finishes on its website.
+This gives the company a great deal of flexibility in its finishes, making its stunning variety of finishes possible.
+The company lists 27 standard finishes on its website, and special-order finishes are available.

 The company's forté is in which one finish is the base and another becomes the accent.